Introduction –

 When we left the airport terminal, we found the taxi rank, as well as the Ibiza sign with the Pacha Cherries, which we photographed several times.
 But there was one vital task to complete, and this hard job necessitated a drink.
 There was a row of shipping containers offering drinks, and we chose one that suited us.
 While I still can’t find it on Google, it existed in September 2023, so either it was removed in the most recent update or it’s something new or temporary.

-There are buses that serve the airport from the same location as the taxi rank; however, the service is not as consistent as a London bus.
+Some buses serve the airport from the same location as the taxi rank; however, the service is not as consistent as a London bus.
 They are probably every 30-60 minutes, and I’m not sure how reliable the service is or if you’ll be able to ride comfortably.

 Anyway, we proceeded to the fairly empty taxi rank and travelled to the other side of the island to our hotel, Vibra S’Estanyol, which is a 30-minute walk from Port de Sant Antoni.
 We arrived, checked into our rooms, and learnt that our meals would be served at the Hotel Vibra San Remo, which is part of the same network.
 It’s a strange setup, but it works.